-The first Baptist church in Bury was Providence Baptist Strict and Particular Baptist church which started in March 1835 (with a building from 1836).
-In 1845, Ebenezer Baptist church started (with a building on Knowsley Street from 1853).
+The first Baptist church in Bury (Greater Manchester) was Providence Strict and Particular Baptist church which started in March 1835 (with a building from 1836).
+In 1845, Ebenezer Baptist church started (with a building on Knowsley Street from 1853, relocating to Tenterden Street in 1898).
 Later, there were Baptist churches on Rochdale Road (from 1860), and on Chesham Avenue (from 1881).

 Anyway, until 1835, there were no Baptist churches in Bury.